HaschekSolutions/pictshare/README.md

 - MP4 resizing
 - PictShare removes all exif data so you can upload photos from your phone and all GPS tags and camera model info get wiped
 - Smart [resize, filter and rotation](#smart-query-system) features
+- Generate gradients by specifying only a size. eg: https://pictshare.net/800x200
 - Duplicates don't take up space.
 If the exact same images is uploaded twice, the second upload will link to the first
 - You can control who can upload images or use filters/resizes by defining an [upload-code](#restriction-settings)
 - You can set a code in your ```/inc/config.inc.php``` (MASTER_DELETE_CODE) that, if appended to any URL of an Image, will delete the image and all cached versions of it from the server
 - Detailed traffic and view statistics of your images via [Pictshare stats](https://github.com/chrisiaut/pictshare_stats)
+- For more configuration possibilities check out the ```/inc/example.config.inc.php``` file

 ## Smart query system
 PictShare images can be changed after upload just by modifying the URL.
 It works like this: